 What is CeWaFS-Ghana?

-- Provide social and Technical Support to Women in rural, migrant, deprived and vulnerable communities and train them to gain new streams of income through regenerative farming.
+- Provide social and Technical Support to rural Women, smallholders and indigenous farmers and train them to gain new streams of income through regenerative farming.

-- Help rural, migrant, deprived and vulnerable communities restore depleted forests and agricultural lands to boost ecosystem services and enhance farm yields, to build food security for themselves.
+Help rural, indigenous and deprived vulnerable communities restore depleted forests and agricultural lands to boost ecosystem services and enhance farm yields, to build food security for themselves.

 - At CeWaFS-Ghana everyone counts.
 The personal traits, commitment, passion, and tolerance are the forces that drive our success.
 Our inclusivity motivates us to embrace innovation and create the social impact we envision for our society, and the strong enabled institutions we seek to build for the humanitarian sector.

-Supports women in rural, migrant, deprived and vulnerable communities to create programming that will help small scale women farmers to be more involved in the agriculture value chain thus helping them to improve farm productivity, maximize yields and achieve food security.
+- Supports rural women, indigenous and smallholder farmers to create programming that will help small scale women farmers to be more involved in agriculture value chains, thus connecting them to ready markets, helping them to improve farm productivity, maximize yields and achieve food security.

 We help the Farmer serve you better